 Margarita, Negroni, Cosmo… you know the classics.
 But can you carve intricate fruit garnishes or recite long-lost tiki recipes?
-Step into Polynesia with this dynamic course and add rare professional skills to your CV.
+This dynamic course will stand out on your CV as proof of having developed specialised knowledge and specific skills.
 Discover the ingenious preparation and innovative presentation of tiki cocktails that will help you unlock your creativity in all areas of bartending.
-Learn to concoct homemade cordials, create bespoke glassware for any drink, and get inspired by the theatricality which with tiki drinks are served.
+Learn to concoct homemade syrups, create bespoke glassware for any drink, and get inspired by the theatricality which with tiki drinks are served.
 This course will open your mind to the endless possibilities of mixing, decorating, and serving cocktails.

 What you’ll get up to

 Here’s a sneak peek at the fun activities involved...

 Tiki mug decorating

 Create a work of art you can take home

 Explore rum categories & compare flavour profiles

 Homemade syrup producing